-As a student at Saint Vincent, you will learn in places ranging from multimedia classrooms to the 50-acre Winnie Palmer Nature Reserve (named for the late wife of golf legend Arnold Palmer) to the Fred Rogers Center (named for public television’s Fred Rogers) to places around the world.
-To foster the most effective learning environment, classes are kept small (our average class size is less than 20 students) and faculty place highest priority on teaching.
+As a student at Saint Vincent, you will learn in places ranging from multimedia classrooms to the 50-acre Winnie Palmer Nature Reserve (named for the late wife of the late golf legend Arnold Palmer) to the Fred M. Rogers Center (named for public television’s Fred Rogers) to places around the world.
+To foster the most effective learning environment, classes are kept small (50% of our classes have fewer than 20 students) and faculty place highest priority on teaching.
 Since there are no teaching assistants, faculty have the opportunity to get to know every student.
 Faculty become mentors as they guide students in a search for truth in an increasingly complicated world.

-Students in every major have an opportunity to conduct original research; all math and science majors conduct a three-semester research project, working closely with faculty and fellow students.
+Students in every major will conduct original research or creative work.
+For instance, all science majors conduct a three-semester research project, working closely with faculty and fellow students.
 Many go on to share their work at national and international conferences.

 Students who enjoy academic challenge may apply to the Honors Program.
-Students can also choose to study abroad.
-In addition to options in dozens of countries.
+Students can also choose to study abroad, with options in dozens of countries.
 In addition, as a member of a Catholic Relief Services Global Campus, you will be challenged to use what you are learning to serve and change the world through education, prayer, giving, and action.
 From the breadth of the liberal arts curriculum to the excitement of hands-on learning, the goal is to encourage a love for learning that endures.

 Catholic, Benedictine tradition

-At Saint Vincent, we are proud of the Catholic, Benedictine tradition that has shaped life on this campus for nearly 170 years.
-In keeping with the tradition of hospitality, Saint Vincent welcomes students of all faiths or of no faith.
-Our campus includes places for prayer, as it is an important part of life for many of our administrators, faculty members, and students—no matter what their faith traditions—and our campus offers many spaces for prayer, including a historic Basilica and a student chapel.
+At Saint Vincent we are proud of the Catholic, Benedictine tradition that has shaped life on this campus for more than 170 years.
+In keeping with the Benedictine tradition of hospitality, Saint Vincent welcomes students of all faiths or of no faith.
+Prayer is an important part of life for many of our administrators, faculty members, and students—no matter what their faith traditions—and our campus offers many spaces for prayer, including a historic Basilica and a student chapel.

 The sense of community that Saint Vincent is known for is fostered from the day you arrive on campus.
 Orientation lasts five weeks and involves more than 150 upperclassmen whose mission is to make freshmen feel at home.
 Every student is matched with an upperclassman who serves as a big brother or big sister throughout the first year.
 In the residence halls (where more than 70% of students live), trained prefects foster a safe living environment and provide guidance and advice, along with activities and educational programs.